-Here comes the main theorem of this section.
-With lemma \ref{lem_bound_counting_00}, it implies the upper bound of the spectral flow function claimed in theorem \ref{thm_sf_main_00}. \begin{thm} There exist a constant $c$ and a sequence of numbers $\{s_n\}_{n\in\mathbb{N}}$ which have the following significance: \begin{enumerate} \item For all $n\geq 2$,
+What follows is the main theorem of this section.
+With lemma \ref{lem_bound_counting_00}, it implies the upper bound of the spectral flow function asserted by theorem \ref{thm_sf_main_00}. \begin{thm} There exist a constant $c$ and a sequence of numbers $\{s_n\}_{n\in\mathbb{N}}$ which have the following significance: \begin{enumerate} \item for all $n\geq 2$,

-\item For each $n\in\mathbb{N}$, $ |s_n - \gamma_n - \frac{1}{V}|\leq \frac{1}{4V} $, where $\gamma_n$ is defined by (\ref{defn_gamma_n}). \end{enumerate} \end{thm}
+\item for each $n\in\mathbb{N}$, $ |s_n - \gamma_n - \frac{1}{V}|\leq \frac{1}{4V} $, where $\gamma_n$ is defined by (\ref{defn_gamma_n}). \end{enumerate} \end{thm}

-The basic strategy for proving the theorem is to project true zero modes onto the vector space spanned by certain almost eigensections.
-The following lemma is the technical tool to bound the total number of zero modes.
-It is implied by the Welch bound \cite{ref_Welch}.
-We also include its proof for completeness.
+The strategy is to project true zero modes onto the vector space spanned by certain almost eigensections.
+The following lemma is the technical tool to do the counting after the projection.
+It is implied by the Welch bound (\cite{ref_Welch}).
+We include its proof for completeness.